At Will Employment California,

 The employer’s right to terminate “at-will” also includes the right to make prospective changes to the terms of employment agreement as well.
 This means that your employer can demote you, and cut your pay at any time, and for any lawful reason.
 The pay cut, however, must be prospective and not retroactive (they cannot cut your prior earnings).

-The At Will Employment California Presumption
+The At Will Presumption

 Pursuant to Labor Code § 2922, there is a rebuttable presumption baked into the law that an employment with no specified term may be terminated at the will of either the employer or employee.
 Employment for a specified term is defined as employment for a period greater than a month.
 At trial, therefore, it is the burden of the employee to present evidence to prove that the employment was not at-will.

-What Evidence Will Defeat the At Will Employment California Presumption?
+What Evidence Will Defeat The Presumption?

 To overcome the at-will presumption, a claimant must present evidence of an employment contract (express or implied) providing a fixed term (i.e. agreement providing 6 months, etc., of employment).
 Alternatively, a claimant can present evidence that an express or implied employment agreement provided that the employer could only terminate an employee for cause.
-Absent such evidence, the presumption of an at will employment California relationship will prevail, thereby allowing the employer to discharge an employee at any time, with or without notice, and for any lawful reason.
+Absent such evidence, the presumption of an at will relationship will prevail, thereby allowing the employer to discharge an employee at any time, with or without notice, and for any lawful reason.
 It is therefore very important that you review any and all documents that you signed during your employment (i.e. employee handbook, policies, etc).
 If you cannot find these documents you can request them, and your employer is legally obligated to provide them to you.
 If your employer made written promises (through emails, text message, or other correspondence) to you, it is crucial that you review and retain those records as well.

 Promises of a Bonus Dependent Upon Continued Employment

-Even if your employer promised you a bonus for working a specified length of time of continued employment (I.E. Bonus provided after 6 months of employment), they may still fire you, and it will not affect the at will employment relationship.
+Even if your employer promised you a bonus for working a specified length of time of continued employment (I.E. Bonus provided after 6 months of employment), they may still fire you, and it will not affect the at will status.
 But if you were terminated without cause before completing all the terms of the bonus agreement, you may recover at a pro-rata portion of the bonus previously promised to you.
 (Schachter v.
 Citigroup, Inc. (2009) 47 C4th 610, 622, 101 CR3d 2, 12.)

 Voluntary Resignation: On the other hand, if you voluntarily resigned before the completion date of the bonus agreement you are not entitled to receive any share of the bonus.
 (Schachter v.
 Citigroup, Inc. (2009) 47 C4th 610, 622, 101 CR3d 2, 12.)